Beyond Meat Logo

 Beyond Meat Logo 2016

 The designers stylized the emblem as a rectangular tag with protrusions on the sides.
-On the right – a small decorative triangle; on the left – a circle, imitating a hole for threading a cord.
+On the right is a small decorative triangle; on the left is a circle imitating a hole for threading a cord.
 Inside was the phrase “BEYOND MEAT,” divided into two lines down the center.
 The letters themselves were black but had thin red outlines.
 The lines were spaced apart and gave the impression that the lettering was floating in the air.
 The interior space in the letter “O” was replaced by the image of a stylized fork.

-To the right and left of the second word stretched a long row of small dots.
+A long row of small dots stretched to the right and left of the second word.
 A similar stripe was drawn above, separating the red phrase “THE FUTURE OF PROTEIN.”
 A bold sans serif font was used for the company name, and a contrasting serif font was used for the slogan.
 The tag was slanted on the side, so all the internal elements were also slanted.

 2019 – 2021